 EPSS provides a fundamentally new capability for efficient, data-driven vulnerability management.
-It is an open, data-driven effort that uses current threat information from CVE and real-world exploit data.
+It is a data-driven effort that uses current threat information from CVE and real-world exploit data.
 The EPSS model produces a probability score between 0 and 1 (0 and 100%), where the higher the score, the greater the probability that a vulnerability will be exploited.

 EPSS is estimating the probability of exploitation activity, which is just one of many considerations in a risk-based approach to vulnerability management.
 Because of that, EPSS should never be treated as a risk score.
 Other factors, such as how accessible vulnerable assets are to attackers, the type of weakness the vulnerability presents, the asset's purpose and value, etc., may all be factors to consider when prioritizing which vulnerabilities should be addressed.

 In regard to the (overly simplistic) risk formula,